 The Lean Startup methodology was coined by Eric Reis in a book by the same name.
 Eric Reis was a student of Steve Blank at Stanford, who pioneered the genre as applied to startups in his books; Four Steps to the Epiphany and The Startup Owner's Manual.

 The D2P Igniter and Pre-Igniter programs are based on the NSF I-Corps curriculum, a lean startup program developed by Steve Blank for federally funded research projects.
-The D2P team has made significant modifications to these programs in order to:

 On the D2P staff are several “Mentors-in-Residence.”
 Mentors-in-Residence are experienced entrepreneurs, start-up executives, product development managers, and technologists with specific industry experiences (see staff page for bios).